elastic/integrations/packages/microsoft_defender_cloud/docs/README.md

 ## Data streams

-The Microsoft Defender for Cloud integration collects one type of data : event.
+The Microsoft Defender for Cloud integration collects one type of data: event.

 **Event** allows users to preserve a record of security events that occurred on the subscription, which includes real-time events that affect the security of the user's environment.
 For further information connected to security alerts and type, Refer to the page [here](https://learn.microsoft.com/en-us/azure/defender-for-cloud/alerts-reference).